skeuchel/haskell-lmdb/README.md

 haskell-lmdb
 ============

 Bindings for LMDB from Haskell.
 This will be released as just the `lmdb` package on hackage, since the Haskell aspect is implicit.
-To install haskell-lmdb, you'll need to first install the lmdb development files (e.g. `sudo apt-get install liblmdb-dev` would work in Ubuntu).
-You'll also need to `cabal install c2hs` if you don't already have it.
+To install haskell-lmdb, you'll need to first install the lmdb development files (e.g. `sudo apt-get install liblmdb-dev` works in at least my version of Ubuntu).

+These bindings are developed against LMDB 0.9.10.

 # Lightning MDB